AAIGrid – Arc/Info ASCII Grid¶

 The NODATA value for the grid read is also preserved when available in the same format as the band data.

 By default, the datatype returned for AAIGRID datasets by GDAL is autodetected, and set to Float32 for grid with floating point values or Int32 otherwise.
 This is done by analysing the format of the NODATA value and, if needed, the data of the grid.
-From GDAL 1.8.0, you can explicitly specify the datatype by setting the AAIGRID_DATATYPE configuration option (Int32, Float32 and Float64 values are supported currently)
+You can explicitly specify the datatype by setting the AAIGRID_DATATYPE configuration option (Int32, Float32 and Float64 values are supported currently)

 If pixels being written are not square (the width and height of a pixel in georeferenced units differ) then DX and DY parameters will be output instead of CELLSIZE.
 Such files can be used in Golden Surfer, but not most other ascii grid reading programs.
 For force the X pixel size to be used as CELLSIZE use the FORCE_CELLSIZE=YES creation option or resample the input to have square pixels.

 When writing floating-point values, the driver uses the “%.20g” format pattern as a default.
-You can consult a reference manual for printf to have an idea of the exact behaviour of this ;-).
+You can consult a reference manual for printf to have an idea of the exact behavior of this ;-).
 You can alternatively specify the number of decimal places with the DECIMAL_PRECISION creation option.
 For example, DECIMAL_PRECISION=3 will output numbers with 3 decimal places(using %lf format).
-Starting with GDAL 1.11, another option is SIGNIFICANT_DIGITS=3, which will output 3 significant digits (using %g format).
+Another option is SIGNIFICANT_DIGITS=3, which will output 3 significant digits (using %g format).

-The AIG driver is also available for Arc/Info Binary Grid format.
+The AIG – Arc/Info Binary Grid driver is also available for Arc/Info Binary Grid format.

 NOTE: Implemented as